MikoRopponen/secprogramming-project/README.md

 # secprogramming-project
 Project for secure programming- course

 TODO
-FIX THE BUG IN EVP DECRYPTION\n
+FIX THE BUG IN EVP DECRYPTION
-Add Nettle\n
+Add Nettle
-Use salt properly\n
+Use salt properly